Get

 Whether you have an outdoor cat that you’d like to keep warm or your cat just gave birth to a litter of kittens, putting a heat lamp up for an extra heat source can be an excellent decision.

 However, although it is generally safe, it involves several risks, and there are precautions you need to take to ensure your cat’s safety when using a heat lamp.
 Here are a few suggestions for choosing an appropriate heat lamp and providing the correct setup.
+We suggest speaking with a vet before deciding it’s right for your cat.

-Tips to Maintain Your Cat Safe
+Tips to Maintain Your Cat’s Safety

 1. Make the Lamp Inaccessible